Already decided on it?

 But it’s not the only way.

 What’s the difference between supporting a farmer through a CSA versus a roadside stand?
-Or a farmer’s market?
+Or a farmer’s market, or online market?

 Why would a person consider signing up for a CSA instead?

 These are great questions.
 And everyone who considers joining a CSA should be asking them.

 The reality is that CSA is not a good fit for everyone, and you shouldn’t feel bad if it’s not a match for you.

 The CSA customers who come back year after year are a “certain kind” of customer.
 Not a “better customer” — just a certain kind — the kind that matches the unique format of a CSA model.